Local housing allowance

 We do not have to refer rents to the rent officer.
-LHA is paid into your bank account, not to your landlord / agent, unless we decide that a claimant is vulnerable.
+Local housing allowance (LHA) is paid into your bank account, not to your landlord or agent, unless we decide that a claimant is vulnerable.
 If you do not have a bank account, you will need to open one.

 The rent service will give us the LHA figures, which are standard amounts set according to: